-- First tell us about the change using our online form.
+- Tell us about the change using our change in circumstances form.

 Due to the Covid 19 pandemic you cannot provide supporting evidence in person at our Parkside customer centre.
 In this unprecedented time we will accept photographs as proof of any supporting evidence for your change.

 Photographs of evidence can be taken using a smartphone.
-Take a clear photograph of your evidence and upload the photo at our evidence upload page.
+Take a clear photograph of your evidence and upload the photo inside the form in the supporting documents section.

-If you have access to a scanner, you can scan the evidence and upload your scanned documents to our evidence upload page
+If you have access to a scanner, you can scan the evidence and upload your scanned documents inside the form in the supporting documents section.

 If you or your partner are getting Pension Credit please see the next section for more information.